WELCOME TO DALLAS!

 Irving Symphony Orchestra many moons ago.
 The building is very small, but that doesn’t mean the ISO doesn’t pack the heat when it comes to music!— If you’re into music, the DSO is an absolute no-brainer!
 I personally haven’t attended a show here, but I can tell you that it’s an amazing experience should you go.
-If you’re interested in the outskirts of Dallas, I have attended a Christmas show by the
+If you’re interested in the outskirts of Dallas, I attended a Christmas show by the

-— Located in the outskirts in Dallas (Addison), this place is GREAT if you want to just let loose for a night.
+— Located in the outskirts of Dallas (Addison), this place is GREAT if you want to just let loose for a night.
 I will say that half of your experience depends on the other paying guests when you go.
 The best spot to see everything going on on stage is to sit around the perimeter of the room.

 The people who put on these shows are wicked talented so don’t be surprised if you leave with a hoarse voice and a temporary hearing problem, ha!
-There will be standing room-only so get there a bit early to make sure you get a seat.
+There will be standing-room-only so get there a bit early to make sure you get a seat.
 When my friends and I went, there were people waiting for me to leave to nab my chair, haha!

 — Although I haven’t done a staycation with them yet, I will say I sort of have a connection with The Adolphus.
 Fun fact: I was a part of the Neiman Marcus Adolphus parades when I was in high school!